A Deep Dive Into Branding

 Product Branding

 Product branding is about making a particular product stand out in the market.
-For instance, think of Apple’s “1000 Songs in Your Pocket” campaign for the iPod.
+For example, think of Apple’s “1000 Songs in Your Pocket” campaign for the iPod.

 Services Branding

-Services branding focuses on building a brand image and reputation for service-oriented companies.
+Services branding focuses on building a brand image and reputation for service-oriented companies, such as design agencies or cleaning companies.

 Personal Branding

-Personal branding is about creating a unique identity and image for a particular person, often seen in celebrities and influencers.
+Personal branding is about creating a unique identity and image for a particular person, often seen in celebrities or influencers.

 B2B branding

-B2B branding is about creating a strong brand identity and reputation in a business-to-business context.
+B2B branding is about creating a solid brand identity and reputation in a business-to-business context.

 Especially in smaller businesses, you’ll often find a blend of these branding types.

-For example, the branding might initially evolve around the founder and evolve as the business grows.
+For example, branding might initially revolve around the founder’s personality.
+As the business grows, it might evolve into corporate branding.

-While these branding types mainly cater to customers, remember that branding can also be a powerful tool for attracting and retaining employees.
+While these branding types mainly cater to consumers, remember that branding can also be a powerful tool for attracting and retaining employees.
 This is called employer branding.

-You might come across other branding types like:
+You might also come across other branding types like:

 But let’s not go into the details here.